lsst-dm/dmtn-001/index.rst

 At the time of writing ``lsst_distrib`` builds correctly on El Capitan.

-One other approach was considered and that was to copy ``/usr/bin/env`` to a new location and change every script to use the new env.
-This would have worked because the copied ``env`` would no longer be susceptible to SIP restrictions.
-The consensus was that this solution of a new ``env`` did not feel acceptable and would require too many edge cases in the documentation.
+One other approach was considered and that was to copy :command:`/usr/bin/env` to a new location and change every script to use the new :command:`env`.
+This would have worked because the copied :command:`env` would no longer be susceptible to :abbr:`SIP (System Integrity Protection)` restrictions.
+The consensus was that this solution of a new :command:`env` did not feel acceptable and would require too many edge cases in the documentation.

 Porting to El Capitan